Geographic Boundaries

 Our Mission

-As part of the Métis Nation, we represent Métis people in Toronto and York Regions.
-We aspire to provide cultural events, education and build healthy and reciprocal relationships in the spirit of reconciliation.
+As a chartered council of the Métis Nation of Ontario (MNO), we serve and represent MNO citizens within the Toronto and York Region Métis Council boundaries.
+We aspire to provide cultural continuity, education, and build healthy and reciprocal relationships in the spirit of reconciliation.

 Our Vision